Brazil, Argentina and globalisation: More than fashionably late,

 by Thomaz Favaro.

-Brazil and Argentina will welcome 2017 as a fresh start.
+Brazil and Argentina welcomed 2017 as a fresh start.
 Both look poised to leave economic recession behind and recent leadership changes mean both expect to bolster their economies’ new-found vigour with successes on another front: foreign trade.

 The accession of Argentine President Mauricio Macri and his Brazilian counterpart Michel Temer has fostered an unprecedented move towards greater openness to commerce.
 Brasília and Buenos Aires are negotiating (with Paraguay and Uruguay) a bilateral trade agreement with the EU, and are likely to approve an initiative that allows members of the Southern Common Market (Mercosur) trade bloc to pursue similar talks independently.